By Founder and President Kurt Lieber

 You’ll be able to see from his pictures that we’re posting tomorrow, the bottom is covered in mold, with some patches of corals interspersed.

-Two minutes after the first dive team descended we had a tire being hauled out.
+Two minutes after the first dive team descended we had a tire being hauled out and onto the pier.
 It was non-stop for the next hour.
 It was nuts.
 Tire after tire after tire.
 Until we just had to call it quits because we didn’t have the ability to haul any more in our trucks.

 Nobody ended their dive because they ran out of air supply.
 We had to tell them to stop pulling anymore tires because there was nowhere to put them…